Are you headed for a Lawyer Meltdown?

 Not convinced yet?

-Check out my Articles page – it contains articles on topics including practice management, marketing, ethics and professionalism.
+Check out my Articles and Videos page – it contains articles on topics including practice management, marketing, ethics and professionalism.
 My mission is to help lawyers work smarter and better so that no more lawyers defect from the profession, and so that the lawyers who stay are happier, healthier, and better able to provide outstanding service to their clients.

 Allison C. Johs